Glacier-safari-to-Tempelfjorden-and-Tunabreen-with-Kvitbjorn-HGR-156866-Photo Eveline Lunde

 7. Local Cuisine

-Svalbard is a great destination for foodies, offering a range of culinary experiences to suit all.
-Sample local flavours and ingredients from wild mushrooms and seaweed to reindeer, grouse, or even seal.
+Svalbard is a fantastic destination for food lovers, with a surprising range of culinary experiences to suit every palate.
+Sample local flavours and ingredients, from wild mushrooms and seaweed to reindeer and even seal.

-For those wanting a fine dining experience at the top of the world, a visit to Huset Restaurant is a must.
-Using Nordic techniques and flavour combinations, the dishes here reflect the landscape, with ingredients primarily sourced from Svalbard and the wider Arctic Region.
+For those seeking exclusive fine dining at the top of the world, a visit to Huset Restaurant is a must.
+Using Nordic techniques and flavour combinations, the menu reflects the surrounding landscape, with many ingredients sourced from Svalbard and the wider Arctic region.

-You will not be short of places to eat, with Longyearbyen offering many restaurants, bars and pubs. eateries and bars.
-Barentz Gastropub is the World's Northernmost Pub, serving classic pub food and pizzas, whilst Funktionærmessen Restaurant and Restaurant Nansen offer exquisite international and Nordic cuisine served against the backdrop of Longyearbyen and Hiorthfjellet.
-In short, in Longyearbyen, there's something for every taste.
+You certainly won’t be short of places to eat.
+Longyearbyen offers a variety of restaurants, cafés, bars and pubs.
+Barentz Gastropub, the world’s northernmost pub, serves classic comfort food and pizzas, while Funktionærmessen Restaurant and Restaurant Nansen present refined international and Nordic cuisine with views over Longyearbyen and Hiorthfjellet.
+In short, there is something here for every taste.

 Longyearbyen HGR 119738 1920 Photo Agurtxane Concellon